scikit-hep/awkward/docs-src/how-to-restructure-sort.md

 ```
 An empty range is not sorted.

-The results make a lot of sense when you understand how the Awkward Array axis work.
+The results make a lot of sense when you understand how the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) axis work.

 Sorting `None` values
 ---------------------